| |

 Points redemption

 First of all, let’s establish the value of Scene+ points.
 They are redeemable at a 100 points to $1 ratio.
-So it is very easy to calculate the value of Scene points.
+It is very easy to calculate the value of Scene points.
 Every 1,000 points is worth $10.
-Furthermore, Scene+ points are highly flexible now because they can even be used to pay for other things such as dining, groceries or travel.
+Scene+ points are highly flexible because they can even be used to pay for other things such as dining, groceries or travel.
 So there is no need to recycle the points back to only the items mentioned above.

-The rewards options is important to highlight because the membership can cover the theatres and the points can be used for other purposes, thus increasing the overall value of Scene+ points.
+The rewards options are important to highlight because the membership can cover the theatres and the points can be used for other purposes, thus increasing the overall value of Scene+ points.

 Membership fee

-The CineClub has 2 membership options.
-A monthly one, that has no commitment, which can be cancelled anytime.
-For $9.99, members can easily do a trial period with the program and there is very little difference from the annual membership.
+The CineClub has 2 membership options, monthly or annual.
+The monthly membership is $9.99 per month.
+This allows members to do a trial period with the program and can cancel any time.
+There is very little difference value difference between the annual membership.
 That is because the $119.88 annual membership fee is exactly the equivalent to $9.99 x 12 months.
 So dollar wise, one can argue that there is even a disadvantage to sign up for the annual membership because members need to pay the entire annual fee up front, and lose out on some opportunity cost.

 The only extra value for the annual membership is the bonus 1,000 Scene+ points, which works out to $10 in value (mentioned above).
 So $10 divided by $119.88 equals a 8.34% return.
 In which case, that would be a personal choice on whether a 8.34% return is valuable enough for paying the annual fee up front.